frank-64/RowdyRacers/README.md

 # Play Instructions Race Game
 - Use the arrow keys left and right to steer.
-- Use the arrow keys forward and backwards to accelerate/brake.
+- Use the arrow keys forward and backwards to accelerate and brake/reverse.
 - 1 lap and Easy is the default race settings.

 # Play Instructions Minigame